ulsdevteam/islandora_book_batch/README.md

 would result in a two-page book.

-Each directory name will be converted into a number to be used as the sequence number of the page created from it.
+Each page directory name will be used as the sequence number of the page created.

 A file named --METADATA--.xml can contain either MODS, DC or MARCXML which is used to fill in the MODS or DC streams (if not provided explicitly).
 Similarly, --METADATA--.mrc (containing binary MARC) will be transformed to MODS and then possibly to DC, if neither are provided explicitly.